torquebox/torquebox.org/community/datasheet.md

 TorqueBox takes the power of JBoss AS and mixes it with the beauty of the Ruby language, using JRuby.
-Not only does it provide a substrate for running your web applications, it exposes advanced enterprise functionality, such as messaging, schedule jobs, services and resource injection.
+Not only does it provide a substrate for running your web applications, it exposes advanced enterprise functionality, such as messaging, scheduled jobs, services, resource injection, along with cross-cutting capabilities such as clustering and high-availability.

 TorqueBox aims to be a comfortable environment for the pure Rubyist, while allowing Java-speaking polyglots to harness existing legacy code.